7 Ingredients That Are Surprisingly Not Vegan—And What to Use Instead

 BeeswaxProbably the most obvious of all animal byproducts (after all, “bee” is in the name), beeswax is used as a thickener and typically found in creams, balms, lipsticks, and foundations.
 Look for products with soy, candelilla, or carnauba wax as a base for balms and lipsticks instead.

 CollagenCollagen is a protein found in human hair, skin, bones, and nails, and is the single most abundant protein across the entire animal kingdom.
-Collagen and collagen peptides are typically found in anti-aging and firming creams, as they are meant to promote collagen regeneration for the skin.
+Collagen and collagen peptides are typically found in firming creams and other products for aging skin, as they are meant to promote collagen regeneration.
 But when you see collagen listed in one of your moisturizers or serums, it’s typically derived from the hides and connective tissue from cows or fish.
 We use a plant-based collagen alternative (from the seeds of the St. John’s Bread tree) in our Hydrating Plumping Mask that acts like the real deal to smooth texture, increase elasticity (a very important part of maintaining that youthful bounce in skin), and help prevent moisture loss.

 LanolinLanolin is a greasy substance that is extracted from the wool of sheep (specifically from their oil glands) and is typically used as an emollient in moisturizing products and lip care.
 Though taking lanolin from sheep’s wool isn’t harmful to sheep, other practices within the wool industry are.
 Instead, look for products with vitamin E and natural, botanical oils to get the same moisturizing effects as lanolin.
 Our Silk Slip Conditioning Lip Oil is completely lanolin-, petroleum-, and mineral oil-free.
 Only good oils (like nourishing jojoba and camellia) on your lips.